CommunityToolkit/Datasync/docs/content/samples/todoapp/maui.md

 * In the Solution Explorer, right-click the `TodoApp.MAUI` project, then select **Set as Startup Project**.
 * Select a target (in the top bar), then press F5 to run the application.

-The application runs on Android, iOS, and Windows.
+The application should run on Android, iOS, and Windows.
 Each platform needs slightly different setup.
 Read the MAUI documentation for more information.

+> [!TIP]
+> The TodoApp.MAUI sample is known to work on Android and Desktop.
+We have not tested on other platforms.

 ## Deploy a datasync server to Azure